 Last Mile Solutions will launch a handy app for the users for the 29 participating municipalities.
 This app will, among other things, show all active charging stations and rates throughout Europe, also useful for holidays.
 Last Mile Solutions will also test and apply all kinds of smart charging here.

 Van der Burg: “We like to run pilots in the Netherlands, but now is the time to deploy applications on a larger scale.
-Together with ENGIE we are looking for sustainable, future-proof solutions in the field of payment, energy and mobility.
+Together with ENGIE and We Drive Solar we are looking for sustainable, future-proof solutions in the field of payment, energy and mobility.
 The Rotterdam region will reap the benefits of this.”